4nto/bba/README.md

 If you launch it as unprivileged user you can only see the system information

+If you want use the desktop entry set the absoulute path in Exec and Icon entries in it

 Dependecies
 --------------
 BBA needs Python 2.7 and Gtk+3 already present in recent Linux distributions.
 If you click on Help > Information you will discover the version used in your system <br />